 - Electromagnetic induction

 NCERT textbooks are ideal for chemistry as the information is well-framed to understand the concepts.
 After covering all questions from the textbook, approach reference books.
-Physical chemistry is all about understanding and implementing them to solve tricky MCQ whereas Inorganic chemistry deals more with facts and concepts.
+Physical chemistry is all about understanding and implementing them to solve tricky MCQs whereas Inorganic chemistry deals more with facts and concepts.
 It includes learning concepts from its end.
 Some important concepts here are:

 - Carbonyl compounds